wendyverdonk93/docs/content/tools/recurring-payments/about-recurring-payments.md

 ## Supported payment methods
 You can set up recurring payments for:

-- Credit cards: Visa, Mastercard, and American Express
+- Credit cards: Visa, Mastercard, American Express
-- SEPA Direct Debit
+- SEPA Direct Debit: SOFORT Banking, iDEAL
 - Optionally, you can use iDEAL, Bancontact, or SOFORT Banking for the initial payment and continue with recurring direct debits.

 We offer a work-around option to use Bancontact for the initial payment.
 For more information, email your account manager at <sales@multisafepay.com>